iagormoraes/react-imodal/README.md

 - alertMode - (**Boolean**) When set to true, the modal becomes an alert with only confirmText visible.

 ## Todos
+Here we need you:
 - [ ] Unit Tests
 - [ ] Make the whole component modular

 ## License
 MIT.
-The license for commercial use or personal is forever free.
+The [license](https://github.com/iagorm/react-imodal/blob/master/LICENSE) for commercial use or personal is forever free.